 Sean’s case is unique.
-When we went in for Sean’s annual well child appointment, in April 2017, there was no obvious indication of a life-threatening illness.
-There were none of the typical indication that he had a brain tumor.
-However, there was a sign that something was wrong, and it was only discovered because we were able to compare Sean’s current weight to his numbers from his previous well child appointment.
+When we went in for Sean’s annual well-child appointment, in April 2017, there was no obvious indication of a life-threatening illness.
+There were none of the typical indications that he had a brain tumor.
+However, there was a sign that something was wrong, and it was only discovered because we were able to compare Sean’s current weight to his numbers from his previous well-child appointment.
 Instead of his numbers showing steady growth, Sean’s numbers indicated that he had drastically lost weight.
 Not seriously concerned, but aware that we needed to address this issue Sean, a picky eater, was referred to a nutritionist.
 But after a few months of working with the nutritionist, Sean had hardly gained any weight.
-A parents instincts kicked in that there was something else going on and we returned to see Sean’s pediatrician and asked for blood work.
-Blood work revealed that Sean was severely anemic, and these results set us on our path or consulting a series of specialist until we finally discovered Sean’s brain tumor.
+A parent’s instincts kicked in that there was something else going on and we returned to see Sean’s pediatrician and asked for blood work.
+Blood work revealed that Sean was severely anemic, and these results set us on our path of consulting a series of specialists until we finally discovered Sean’s brain tumor.

-4. To raise awareness about pediatric brain tumor, childhood cancer, pediatric sarcomas and support research for pediatric cancers.
+4. To raise awareness about pediatric brain tumors, childhood cancer, and pediatric sarcomas and support research for pediatric cancers.

 Ten days after Sean’s first surgery, his pathology report came back that he had a Sarcoma.
-His type of cancer is a central nervous system sarcoma with aggressive clinical course.
-This type of cancer usually starts on the other part of the body, however for Sean it originated on the lining of his brain.
+His type of cancer is a central nervous system sarcoma with an aggressive clinical course.
+This type of cancer usually starts on the other part of the body, however, for Sean it originated in the lining of his brain.
 Sean is the fourth and youngest patient record to have been diagnosed with his specific type of sarcoma.
 And, because of its rarity, there is not much information about it.
-With our Smiles From Sean effort, we are hopeful that we can partake on being a part of a change in the childhood cancer care treatment.
-Aside from Sean’s specific type of cancer, it’s Smiles From Sean mission as well to bring awareness about the pediatric brain tumor, and childhood cancer as a whole.
-Many of the kids we know in this cancer journey lost their battle to childhood cancer, and we’re hoping that with our initiatives it can lead to greater hope for cure for childhood cancer.
+With our Smiles From Sean effort, we are hopeful that we can partake in being a part of a change in childhood cancer care treatment.
+Aside from Sean’s specific type of cancer, it’s Smiles From Sean’s mission as well to bring awareness about the pediatric brain tumor, and childhood cancer as a whole.
+Many of the kids we know in this cancer journey lost their battle to childhood cancer, and we’re hoping that our initiatives can lead to greater hope for a cure and better treatment for childhood cancer.